PHEU THAI PARTY STATEMENT The Resolutions by the Council Ministers of the European Union On The Relations between Thailand and the European Union

 4. Pheu Thai Party notes that with the EU’s resumption of gradual political re-engagement with Thailand, as mentioned in clause 7 of the resolutions, the government and those responsible for the foreign relations should come to a clear understanding of this term as it is being taken to mean that the EU will revive relationship or resume political engagements which is not exactly what it denotes in the original English language.
 What it means is that political communications will be resumed with Thailand and therefore, there should not be excessive use of Information Operation.

 5. Pheu Thai Party calls on the government and the prime minister to take note of clause 12 of the EU council ministers’ resolutions which reiterates that it shall review relations with Thailand, with emphasis on the lifting of restrictions on freedom of expression and media; on lifting bans on political activities by political parties; by holding credible elections; by installing a democratically elected civilian government under a new constitution.
-This goes to show that there is much more to be done in order to restore relationship that will not have to be reviewed, or, a normal relationship.
+This goes to show that there is much more to be done in order to restore a relationship that will not have to be reviewed, or, a normal relationship.
 However, the Party sees that the government has not addressed the several areas that are of concerns for Thais and the international communities.

 Pheu Thai Party calls on the government to seriously take actions to expedite the election process that is credible, clean, fair, in accordance with true democracy so that an elected civilian government can be installed in order to forge closer ties with the EU, as in the past.
 Also, so that negotiations for the agreements and the signing of the Free Trade Agreement can be expedited, as well as other agreements, based on fairness and for the mutual benefits of the EU and Thailand.